google/koladata/docs/koda_v1_api_reference.md

 Returns DataBag containing updates to a DataSlice of dicts.

 This operator has two forms:
-  kde.dict_update(x, keys, values) where keys and values are slices kde.dict_update(x, dict_updates) where dict_updates is a DataSlice of dicts
+  kd.dict_update(x, keys, values) where keys and values are slices kd.dict_update(x, dict_updates) where dict_updates is a DataSlice of dicts

 If both keys and values are specified, they must both be broadcastable to the shape of `x`.
 If only keys is specified (as dict_updates), it must be